Modification of County Services

 Please contact your worker or call Health and Human Services at 507-934-8559 and you will be directed to the correct worker or services.

-The Loan Closet and Power Up Clubhouse services are temporarily closed.
+Power Up Clubhouse services are temporarily closed.

 Nicollet County Probation will remain open for the purpose of participating in Court hearing obligations, to address immediate public safety needs, and to enforce Court orders.